 - Endeavor to create a list of items packed in each box.
 Then, when fully packed, tape the record to the side of each box exterior.
 This will simplify unpacking for you, especially if you just need to find an item before you commence full unpacking.

 - Above all, make sure you create a moving checklist to follow throughout the move.
-This will help you to stay organized and never missed anything.
+This will help you to stay organized and never miss anything.
 Remember, moving comes with a lot of challenges, especially when you in the middle of the move.
 A moving checklist will help you manage your move perfectly.

 Read our ultimate checklist to move out of state.

 Why is it awesome to live in Seattle?

 The risk of heart disease, diabetes, and anginas in people living in Seattle is lesser than the rest of the United States.
 Mostly, this is because of the continuous emphasis on health and wellness.
 More than 85% of residents of Seattle don’t smoke, and there is enough access to fresh, local food, which is just one of the many best things about Seattle.